georgepetrou/CleaningData/codebook.md

 # Codebook Description

-This code book describes the data analyzed, the variables extracted from the data analyzed and any transofmrations perfoemed on the data
+This code book describes the data analyzed, the variables extracted (from the data analyzed) and any transformations performed on the data

 # Data for the project assignment
 The data presented below is a subset of the data for the project assignment.
 The project assignment data can be found at